Maple Leafs' Ilya Samsonov: Set to start Thursday

-Samsonov is expected to start at home in Game 5 against Tampa Bay on Thursday, according to Joe Yerdon of the Bleacher Report.
+Samsonov is slated to guard the home crease against Florida in Game 2 on Thursday, per Mike Stephens of SI Now.

-Samsonov has an ugly 3.72 GAA and .876 save percentage through four playoff games, but he's gotten plenty of offensive support and has a 3-1 record in that span.
-During the regular season, he posted a 2.33 GAA and a .919 save percentage in 42 outings.
-Tampa Bay had the eighth-ranked offense with 3.41 goals per game during the 2022-23 campaign.
+Samsonov will look to bounce back after surrendering four goals on 28 shots in a 4-2 loss to Florida on Tuesday.
+He's 4-3 with a 3.29 GAA and an .894 save percentage in seven playoff appearances this year.
+The Panthers have averaged 3.75 goals per game in the postseason.

 More News